-You need to take a layered approach to finding your niche.
+You need to take a layered approach to find your niche.

 The latter (struggling parents) is too broad.

-Focus on the connectors, the universalities that connects people together with what you do.
+Focus on the connectors, the universalities that connect people together with what you do.

 Describe the emotions that surround the problem you solve.

 Ask yourself these questions:

 - What problems do I solve?

 Kaizen & Purpose Is The Secret To Your Success